SMS Phone Number Guide | Get a Text Number Online for SMS

 Example: 1-800-265-4321

-Text-enabled toll-free SMS number advantages and benefits
+Text-enabled toll-free SMS number pros

-Toll free texting numbers are the carrier-preferred way for larger businesses and organizations to text.
+Toll-free texting numbers are the carrier-preferred way for larger businesses and organizations to text.
 They come with fewer restrictions and higher messaging throughput than a normal 10DLC number.

-• You can text and call using an 800 number
+Pro: You can text and call using an 800 number

-• Toll-free SMS numbers are cheaper
+Pro: Toll-free SMS numbers are cheaper

 Setting up a toll-free SMS number costs about half as much as a 10DLC number with a local area code.

-Text-enabled toll-free SMS number limitations and drawbacks
+Text-enabled toll-free SMS number cons

-• Not as personalized as 10DLC SMS numbers
+Con: Not as personalized as 10DLC SMS numbers

-Toll free numbers don’t use local area codes.
+Toll-free numbers don’t use local area codes.
 This is often important for small businesses and organizations that operate locally.

-Online virtual text number advantages and benefits
+Online virtual text number pros

-• Online numbers are easy to access and connect to other services
+Pro: Online numbers are easy to access and connect to other services

 Virtual online phone numbers allow you to text and call from any device.
 These numbers are tied to software.
 This makes them versatile and easy to access (especially as a team).

-• Virtual numbers work with any type of phone number
+Pro: Virtual numbers work with any type of phone number

 10DLC, toll-free and short codes can all be used as virtual online phone numbers.

-Online virtual text number limitations and drawbacks
+Online virtual text number cons

-There really are no limitations when using online phone numbers for texting compared to traditional business landlines.
+There are no limitations when using online phone numbers for texting compared to traditional business landlines.
 The only drawback is that it can take a while to get a virtual number.

-• Virtual numbers require business texting and/or VoIP software
+Con: Online text phone numbers require business texting and/or VoIP software

 Getting a virtual number and getting approved for high-volume messaging can take some time.

-Example: 425-907
+Example: 222-333

-Short code SMS number advantages and benefits
+Short code SMS number pros

-• Short codes have the highest messaging throughput
+Pro: Short codes have the highest messaging throughput

-• People are more likely to remember a shortcode
+Pro: People are more likely to remember a shortcode

 Short codes are inherently short.
 This makes it easy for people to remember them.

-• Short codes work well with autoresponders
+Pro: Short codes work well with autoresponders

-Autoresponders trigger automatic text responses.
+You can set up a short code with autoresponders to trigger automatic text responses.
 When someone texts a keyword like SUBSCRIBE to a short code number, they automatically receive a text message.

-Short code SMS number limitations and drawbacks
+Short code SMS number cons

 Provisioning and setting up a short code can take six to twelve weeks.
 If you’re just looking to text from a business phone number, then this number type isn’t the best fit.

-• Short codes don’t use local area codes
+Con: Short codes don’t use local area codes

 Receiving a text from a 5 or 6-digit number feels impersonal.
 When it comes to 10DLC vs. short codes, there’s no area code.

-• Short codes don’t support two-way texting
+Con: Short codes don’t support two-way texting

-• Short codes are expensive and availability is limited
+Con: Short codes are expensive and availability is limited

 Shared short code numbers vs. dedicated short code numbers